 XRT Native APIs¶

-Example g++ command
+Example g++ invocation:

 g++ -g -std=c++17 -I$XILINX_XRT/include -L$XILINX_XRT/lib -o host.exe host.cpp -lxrt_coreutil -pthread

-The XRT native API supports both the C and C++ flavor of APIs.
 For general host code development, C++-based APIs are recommended, hence this document only describes the C++-based API interfaces.
 The full Doxygen generated C and C++ API documentation can be found in XRT Native Library C++ API.

-The C++ Class objects used for the APIs are
+The C++ Class objects used for the APIs are the following:

 C++ Class |

-Header files |
+Header Files |

 Device |